-The UAV operator provides package delivery service in an area which is covered by 6G network.
+As shown in Figure 7.15.2-1, the UAV operator provides package delivery service in an area which is covered by 6G network.
 The UAV operator subscribes to the UAV flight takeoff and landing supporting service from the 6G network operator.

 The 6G network operator provides sensing service in an area by deploying different sensors (including camera, radar, and sensing base station) around the UAV landing area.
 And those sensors can report respective sensing data to 6G network.